theruziev/async_sender/README.rst

 Quickstart
 ----------

-Sender is really easy to use.
+AsyncSender is really easy to use.
 Emails are managed through a `Mail` instance::

     from async_sender import Mail